2025–26 South Alabama Jaguars women's basketball team

-The 2025–26 South Alabama Jaguars women's basketball team will represent the University of South Alabama during the 2025–26 NCAA Division I women's basketball season.
-The basketball team, will be led by third-year head coach Yolisha Jackson, will play all home games at the Mitchell Center along with the South Alabama Jaguars men's basketball team.
-They are members of the Sun Belt Conference.
+The 2025–26 South Alabama Jaguars women's basketball team represented the University of South Alabama during the 2025–26 NCAA Division I women's basketball season.
+The basketball team, led by third-year head coach Yolisha Jackson, played all home games at the Mitchell Center along with the South Alabama Jaguars men's basketball team.
+They were members of the Sun Belt Conference.

 Previous season

 The Jaguars finished the 2024–25 season with a record of 6–24 overall and 2–16 in conference play.
 They lost to Marshall in the first round of their conference tournament.
 They did not advance to postseason play.

 Preseason

 On October 20, 2025, the Sun Belt Conference released their preseason coaches poll.
 South Alabama was picked to finish last in the Sun Belt regular season.